Fohz67/TurboMinifier/README.md

 - The script recursively traverses all files in the input directory.
 - Ensure that the input and output paths are correct and exist before running the script.

-## Contribution

-Contributions are welcome.
-Feel free to open an issue or a pull request for any improvements or bugs.